Kevon Looney: Transition to center and second championship (2017–2018)

 Playing in the first postseason of his career, Looney impressed with his defensive switching.
 The Warriors won the first round of the 2018 playoffs 4–1 over the San Antonio Spurs.
 McGee was the starting center, but Looney became Kerr's favorite, playing the most (100 minutes) of all the Warriors' big men.
 Looney guarded LaMarcus Aldridge well, and Kerr praised his defense and ability to switch onto Spurs guards Patty Mills and Manu Ginóbili on pick and rolls.
 Looney was steadier than Bell, and former starter Pachulia did not receive any playing time the entire series.
 Golden State won the conference semifinals 4–1 over the New Orleans Pelicans.
-In the series, Looney emerged as the team's most dependable center, defending Anthony Davis adequately.
+During the series, Looney emerged as the team's most dependable center, defending Anthony Davis adequately.
 In the final two games, Looney became the Warriors' sixth man after the team went small and started their Hamptons Five lineup with Green at center.
-Against the Rockets in the conference finals, Looney provided solid defense against guards Paul and James Harden.
-He moved into the starting lineup in Game 4 after forward Andre Iguodala was sidelined with a leg contusion.
+Against the Rockets in the Western Conference Finals, Looney provided solid defense against guards Paul and James Harden.
+Looney moved into the starting lineup in Game 4 after forward Andre Iguodala was sidelined with a leg contusion.
 Looney started the final four games of the series, and the Warriors defeated Houston 4–3 to advance to the Finals for a rematch against Cleveland.
 The Warriors swept the Cavaliers 4–0 for their second straight championship.
-Looney started Game 1 before being supplanted in Game 2 by McGee.
+Looney started in Game 1 before being supplanted in Game 2 by McGee.
 Looney played 39 minutes in the four games, but only three minutes in the last two after Iguodala returned.
 Looney finished the playoffs playing the sixth-most minutes (387) on the Warriors and the most among their six centers.
 Golden State had a 97.5 defensive rating with Looney playing, the best of all their rotation players.